Homework Setup

 While the details of running docker containers are unnecessary for this course, it might be helpful to understand what each part of the above commands are doing.

-• docker run runs the specified container.
+runs the specified container.-v

-• -it gives us an interactive, terminal based session.
+gives us an interactive, terminal based session.
 Without this, the container would immediately exit.